 The Sony WH-1000XM3 have a great battery life and a bit more features than the WH-1000XM2.
 They last about 27 hours on a single charge which is great for most use cases and will easily last you a weekend of heavy use.
 They also have a better auto-off feature which you can customize via the pp which makes their battery performance a lot better than the XM2.
 The app also gives you access to a wealth of customizable settings.
 You have a 5band EQ with presets, room effects, noise canceling profiles, adaptive sound, an in-app player as well as high-quality audio codec options.
 Overall, the app feels complete and the addition of the auto-off timer makes it one of the better companion apps for any wireless headphone.

+Update: 08/02/2019: The auto-off timer of these headphones only triggers when being disconnected from their source rather than when no content is playing.
+We don't consider this to be a feature that prolongs the battery life as you could put the headphones down on your desk and they could still be connected to your PC or phone that is near, and drain out.
+The review and text have been updated.
 The Sony WH1000XM3 have an improved battery performance over the WH-1000XM2.
-They had about 27 hours of continuous playtime with ANC enabled and have a good auto-off feature that you can now customize via the app.
-This makes them suitable for most use cases, commutes and travel since they will last more than a weekend of heavy use without running out of battery.
+They had about 27 hours of continuous playtime with ANC enabled.
+Unfortunately, they don't have a true smart auto-off timer.
+They would need to be disconnected from a source to automatically turn off, but you can at least set that timer in their app.
+The new improved battery makes them suitable for most use cases, commutes and travel since they will last more than a weekend of heavy use without running out of battery.
 On the upside thanks to the new USB-C connector they have excellent fast charge.
 They only take about 2.2 hours for a full charge and can deliver up to 5 hours of playtime from a quick 10-15 minutes charge which is very convenient if you forget to charge them overnight.

 The Sony 1000XM3, like the WH-1000XM2 support the Sony| Headphones Connect app which gives you a lot of customization options and great control over the features headphones features.
 The app is well designed, easy-to-use and offers quite a few features that aren't common even for other wireless noise-canceling headphones.
 It gives you live data on the adaptive noise canceling.
 You can also calibrate the ANC directly in the app instead of holding the NC/ambient button.
 There's a great graphic equalizer with presets, an in-app media player, as well as room effects and sound position options.
 They also provide a customizable auto-off timer that was lacking on the WH-1000Xm2 which makes this app one of the more complete companion apps for any wireless headphone.